XIN-von-SUN/XIN-von-SUN.github.io/content/project/trust_label/index.md

 ---
-title: Trust Perception manipulated by information source and the labeling of the source
+title: Trust perception manipulated by information source and the labeling of the source
 date: 2024-09-01
 external_link:
 tags: